 ACSWA Scholarships consist of the Judith Holm Memorial Awards and the Shelomo Osman Memorial Awards, which are prizes that go to masters students who've written the best clinical papers about a recent field-placement intervention.

 American Educational Assocation (AERA) Minority Dissertation Fellowship in Education Research

 This program offers doctoral fellowships to enhance the competitiveness of outstanding minority scholars for academic appointments at major research universities.
 It supports fellows conducting education research and provides mentoring and guidance toward the completion of their doctoral studies.

 American Indian College Fund Full Circle Scholarships

-Students pursuing a graduate degree at any eligible college may apply for these scholarships, generally based upon merit or demonstrated financial need.
+Students at any eligible college may apply for these scholarships, generally based upon merit or demonstrated financial need.

 American Indian Graduate Center Fellowship Program

 Stipend for American Indian and Alaska Native graduate or professional degree-seeking students who demonstrate financial need.